xabi1000/quotes_challenge/README.md

 # Inspirational Quotes Generator

 ## Description

 This project is an inspirational quotes generator developed using svelte. it allows users to view inspirational quotes from famous people in a random way.

 ## Implemented Features

 - **Random Phrase Generation**: You can easily add new tasks to your list using the provided input field.
 - **Browse by Author**: Users can view a list of quotes associated with that author.
-- **Remove Tasks**: You have the option to remove individual tasks or all completed tasks under the "Completed" tab.
-- **Local Storage**: I implemented browser storage to save your tasks even after refreshing the page.

 ## How it works